MileHacker Logo

 Jingzhou Climate Overview

-The annual average precipitation for Jingzhou is around 1,200 mm (47 inches).
+The every-year average precipitation for Jingzhou is around 1,200 mm (47 inches).
 Jingzhou experiences a monsoon climate, with the majority of its annual rainfall occurring from April to September.
-This brings torrential downpours, especially in summer.
+This brings torrential downpours, especially in the summertime.

 Summers can bring prolonged intervals of high temperatures and high humidity.
 Heat advisories are common, and travelers take precautions against heatstroke.
 While not directly impacted by hurricanes, remnants of hurricanes moving inland occasionally bring heavy rainfall and strong winds, especially during the late summer months.
 Winters can feature freezing temperatures.
 Light snowfall is possible, which, while scenic, may impact local transportation.